Bold Colours: Your Lighting Guide

 The Lute Pendant Light takes its inspiration from the graceful curves of musical instruments and perfume bottles, available in a range of coloured glasses with shiny gold or platinum metal details - each shade individually mouth-blown for a finish that is never quite identical twice.

-For something broader and more architectural, the Horizon Pendant Light offers a wide, low-profile form that sits beautifully above a dining table or kitchen island, its handcrafted glass catching and holding colour in a way that changes with the quality of light throughout the day.
+For something broader and more architectural, the Horizon Pendant Light offers a wide, low-profile form that sits beautifully above a dining table or kitchen island, its handcrafted glass catching and holding colour in a way that changes with light throughout the day.
 Together, these pieces represent the breadth of what is possible when colour and craft are treated as equal partners in the design of a light.

 Colour as a Way of Designing